No Smoking Warning Letter to Tenant

 • Effects of smoking on others.

-• Warning and consequences, if smoking would be continued in the building or apartment.
+• Warning and consequences if smoking is continued in the building or apartment.

-• State legal possibilities and actions against the tenant.
+• State the legal possibilities and actions against the tenant.

-• Indicate that the owner does not want any discomfort to the tenant and seeks improvement.
+• Indicate that the owner does not want any discomfort for the tenant and seeks improvement.

 • Salutation and signature.